Guidance on regulations covering new power generating plants and wayleaves.

-DECC has published the Manual of Procedures on the permit granting process for PCIs in the UK.
-This Manual will be of interest to developers responsible for PCIs on the first Union List, parties considering an application for PCI status for a proposed energy network project, regulatory authorities in the UK and other interested parties, who wish to comment on applications for consent for PCIs.
+DECC published the Manual of Procedures on the permit granting process for PCIs in the UK.
+This Manual is of interest to developers responsible for PCIs on the first Union List, parties considering an application for PCI status for a proposed energy network project, regulatory authorities in the UK and other interested parties, who wish to comment on applications for consent for PCIs.
 This Manual will be updated as necessary to take account of any future changes in the permitting processes in the UK.

-Marine Scotland, a directorate of the Scottish Executive is responsible for dealing with applications for consent under section 36 of the Electricity Act for offshore generating stations in Scottish waters.
+Marine Scotland, a directorate of the Scottish Government, is responsible for dealing with applications for consent under section 36 of the Electricity Act for offshore generating stations in Scottish waters.
 The Scottish Executive is responsible for dealing with application for consent made under the same legislative regime for generating projects onshore.

 Other consenting mechanisms

-DECC also administers applications made under the Transport and Works Act 1992 in respect of energy-related projects in those UK territorial waters adjoining England.
+BEIS also administers applications made under the Transport and Works Act 1992 in respect of energy-related projects in those UK territorial waters adjoining England.
 For similar developments adjacent to Wales, the National Assembly for Wales is the determining body.
 (NB: the Transport and Works Act does not apply in Scotland.)

 Environmental Impact Assessment Regulations (England & Wales)

-When processing development applications, DECC considers the environmental consequences of proposals, applying European requirements for Environmental Impact Assessments (EIAs).
+When processing development applications, BEIS considers the environmental consequences of proposals, applying European requirements for Environmental Impact Assessments (EIAs).
 You can download our guidance on the Electricity Works (Environmental Impact Assessment) (England and Wales) Regulations 2000.